NomadUluk/NomadUluk/README.md

-- 👋 Hi, I’m @NomadUluk , i'm a student
+- 👋 Hi, I’m @NomadUluk , i'm a software developer
-- 👀 I’m studying software engeenering
+- 👀 I've bachelor degree at Computer science and engineering
 - 🌱 I’m currently learning C++ , python, JS and HTML with CSS, Java, PHP
 - 💞️ I’m open to collaborate.
 - 📫 How to reach me:
   - E-mail: uulukmyrza27@gmail.com
-  - Insta: uluk.uzakbaev
+  - Instagram: uluk.uzakbaev

 <!---
 NomadUluk/NomadUluk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.